hacktoon/sitegen/README.md

-# Infiniscribe - The Infinite Automaton Scriber of Nimus Ages
+# Sitegen

 ## About
-Infiniscribe is a static web publisher.
+Sitegen is a static web generator.

 ## Quickstart
-You only need Python 3 to run Infiniscribe.
+You only need Python 3 to run Sitegen.

 ### Creating a site
 Create a directory to be your web root.
 Enter it and call the following command:

-	infiniscribe build
+	sitegen build

 ### Configure
-After installing, Infiniscribe will setup some basic configuration to you, but you must change these values.
+After installing, Sitegen will setup some basic configuration to you, but you must change these values.

 Open the *site* config file and define your settings.
 Here are some examples:
 * **tags** - Tags used in HTML meta tags
 * **base_url** - Will be used for absolute linking.
 * **default_template** - If a custom template is not provided for a page, this one will be used.
 * **feed_num** - Number of items to be listed in feeds
-* **blocked_dirs** - List of directories separated by comma that Infiniscribe won't read.
+* **blocked_dirs** - List of directories separated by comma that Sitegen won't read.

 ### Create your home page
 Just run the *write* command in the site root folder to create a new page:

-    infiniscribe write .
+    sitegen write .

 To create a different page, you have to pass a path as second parameter:

-    infiniscribe write path/to/folder
+    sitegen write path/to/folder

 This will create a *page* model file.
 You're ready to start adding your own content: